Automattic/jetpack/projects/plugins/jetpack/to-test.md

 We've added a new sharing button for the Nextdoor service:

 - In `Jetpack > Settings > Sharing`, make sure that the Sharing Buttons feature is enabled, then click on the "Configure your sharing buttons" link.
-- Try adding the Nextdor sharing button and be sure to save the changes.
 + Try adding the Nextdoor sharing button and be sure to save the changes.
 - Open a post on the frontend of your site and make sure the Nextdoor sharing button is displayed.